realamritthapa/realamritthapa/README.md

 <h1 align="center" >Hello, World!</h1>

-### I am student at Portland State University studying 💻
+### I am a computer Science student at Portland State University
 #### I am from Nepal and I love anything tech related as well as the outdoors.